vesoft-inc/nebula-importer/README.md

 "uuid(""English"")"
 ```

-In the `:VID` column, in addition to the common integer values ​​(such as 123), you can also use the two built-in functions `hash` and `uuid` to automatically calculate the VID of the generated vertex (for example, hash("Math")).
+In the `:VID` column, in addition to the common integer values (such as 123), you can also use the two built-in functions `hash` and `uuid` to automatically calculate the VID of the generated vertex (for example, hash("Math")).

 > Note that the double quotes (") are escaped in the CSV file.
 For example, `hash("Math")` should be written as `"hash(""Math"")"`.